 As orange has a very high energy, it drives creativity and imagination, so if you have a project that requires some ‘out of the box’ thinking, wearing orange can be extremely beneficial.
 No surprise then that is it a favourite colour for artists and musicians.
 As orange is quite a playful colour, if you are working with children it can encourage your fun side.
 Be careful of wearing too much however.

-visit this page When not to wear orange
+When not to wear orange

 The budget airline Easyjet found to their cost that passengers were not accepting the airline staff as authority figures, so much so that the staff asked for the colour orange to be minimised on their uniforms.
 If you have to deal in an authoritative manner, make sure you leave your orange clothes at home that day.